Use these six steps to get going with your first action research project

 Reflect on your vision and tell the story of your classroom.
 Explore the current demographics and challenges in your classroom.
 Describe changes you have already made.
-Have these changes resulted in improved learning?
-What might have contributed to these positive outcomes?
+Ask yourself:

 Go back and start collecting data so that you have quantitative and qualitative information that back up your informal analysis (your hunches and feelings).
 You can explore grade books, attendance numbers, disciplinary referrals, and student work.
 You can even give surveys to students about past work.